 Applications increasingly demand solutions that can meet real-time performance and flexibility to manage a range of frame resolutions and adaptable throughput requirements (1080p60 up to 8K60), while being power-efficient.
-The architecture of Xilinx platform combined with the flexibility of Vitis™ Vision Library delivers the ideal solution to meet your vision system requirements, both at the edge and in the data center.
+The architecture of AMD platform combined with the flexibility of Vitis™ Vision Library delivers the ideal solution to meet your vision system requirements, both at the edge and in the data center.

 Computer Vision and Image Processing are ubiquitous today in a wide range of applications like Medical Imaging, ADAS, Robotics, IIoT, Surveillance security cameras, and Video Streaming services and are also a critical part of the end-to-end processing pipeline of AI-powered vision solutions.

-The adaptable compute nature of Xilinx platforms enables a wide range of image processing functions to be integrated into video pipelines within a single device.
+The adaptable compute nature of AMD platforms enables a wide range of image processing functions to be integrated into video pipelines within a single device.
 This eliminates the needs for fixed-feature ASICs or dependency upon an external Image Sensor Processing devices with fixed processing capabilities.

-The flexible connectivity of Xilinx platforms empowers the reuse of system designs that can be easily updated to meet emerging standards around digital interfaces for image sensors such as MIPI, SLVS-EC, GigE, GMSL, and many others.
+The flexible connectivity of AMD platforms empowers the reuse of system designs that can be easily updated to meet emerging standards around digital interfaces for image sensors such as MIPI, SLVS-EC, GigE, GMSL, and many others.
 This can significantly reduce your time-to-market for initial launches by reducing risks involved with changing standards and speed product upgrade cycles once new standards become adopted publicly.

-The secured and programmable nature of Xilinx platforms empowers the development of systems that can be easily updated to provide enhanced features and image processing capabilities.
+The secured and programmable nature of AMD platforms empowers the development of systems that can be easily updated to provide enhanced features and image processing capabilities.
 Using a combination of Vitis Vision Library functions can enable your system to become easily upgraded to meet future needs once a system is deployed.
-Vitis Vision Library enables you to develop and deploy accelerated computer vision and image processing applications on Xilinx platforms, while continuing to work at a high abstraction level.
+Vitis Vision Library enables you to develop and deploy accelerated computer vision and image processing applications on AMD platforms, while continuing to work at a high abstraction level.

 Performance optimized functions, including for color and bit-depth conversion, pixel-wise arithmetic operations, geometric transforms, statistics, filters, feature detection and Classifiers, 3D Reconstruction